 - Scanner – free-of-charge – Please bring a USB stick if you would like to save your scanned documents or images.

-NEW!!
 Provincial Park Day Passes

-Starting this summer our library will offer provincial park day passes that grant free access to all Ontario provincial parks for the day.
+Back for another season, the library will offer provincial park day passes that grant free access to all Ontario provincial parks for the day.
 Passes may be checked out for one week at a time and are available to all library patrons.
 Ask about them at the Circulation Desk.

 The library now has 10 Maker Kits that patrons can borrow for free!
 (See policy below for more information.)
 Some kits, like the Ozobot and Button Maker, can only to be used in the library; they can’t be taken home.
 Most of the others you can sign out.
 We have the following kits available: